Xilinx/mlir-aie/docs/Building.md

     ./utils/clone-llvm.sh --llvm-worktree <directory-of-existing-LLVM-repository>
     ````

-    To build (compile and install) LLVM, run `utils/build-llvm-local.sh` in the directory that `llvm` and
+    To build (compile and install) LLVM, run `utils/build-llvm-local.sh` in the directory that `llvm` is cloned in.
-    `cmakeModules` are cloned in.
 See `utils/build-llvm-local.sh` for additional shell script arguments.
     (Note that `build-llvm-local.sh` and `build-llvm.sh` are a
     variation of the LLVM build script used for CI on GitHub and
     looking at the continuous integration recipe